GossiperLoturot/image-atlas/README.md

 [**Documentation**](https://docs.rs/image-atlas)

 This library provides a texture atlas generator for general purpose.
+This library focuses on ease of use and simplicity.

+There are multiple generation way

+- No gaps between texture elements
+- Simple gap between texture elements
+- Smart gap between texture elements for mip map generation.

+and mip map generation option each texture elements

+- Single
+- Repeat

+This library uses `image` crate for image backend and `rectangle-pack` crate for computing placements of atlas texture elements.

 # Examples